Is A Zoning System Right For My Home?

-Did you know that you can set different temperatures for different rooms or areas of your home?
-It’s called zoning and it’s usually found in larger homes, homes with finished basements or homes with additional rooms like a finished area over a garage or a sunroom, etc.,
+Did you know you can set different temperatures for different rooms or areas of your home?
+It’s called zoning, and it’s usually found in larger homes, homes with finished basements, or homes with additional rooms like a finished area over a garage or a sunroom, etc.

-A “zoning system” gives homeowners the ability to have different levels of the home at different temperatures or thermostat settings.
-As an example, you may want to keep your first floor at a lower temperature than your basement.
+A “zoning system” allows homeowners to have different levels of the home at different temperatures or thermostat settings.
+For example, you may want to keep your first floor at a lower temperature than your basement.
 Your bedrooms on a second level could be cooler than your family room level.
-These can be created by having specialized zoning equipment installed on your single HVAC system or your home could have more than one unit, where each one would serve a different area of the home.
+These can be created by having specialized zoning equipment installed on your single HVAC system, or your home could have more than one unit, each serving a different area of the home.

 Zoning isn’t usually ideal for smaller ranch homes.
 One system is usually sufficient for this type of home.
-However, if there is a finished basement which is below ground, a finished garage room or apartment, or a sun room on the home, then a zoned system or second unit might be ideal.
+However, if there’s a finished basement that’s below ground, a finished garage room or apartment, or a sunroom on the home, then a zoned system or second unit might be ideal.

 Zoning systems split the home up into several different areas.
-Each one is controlled separately and stands alone form the other zones.
-Sometimes, each zone will even have its’ own separate thermostat.
-If there aren’t separate thermostats, the ducts in the home may have automatic dampers which would help control the air flow to each zone.
+Each one is controlled separately and stands alone from the other zones.
+Sometimes, each zone will even have its own separate thermostat.
+If there aren’t separate thermostats, the ducts in the home may have automatic dampers, which would help control the airflow to each zone.

 As always, if you have any questions about this topic or any of our blogs, don’t hesitate to give us a call!